 1. Using the Most Effective Medication Options

-Medication is the core of the ADD treatment because it creates the hormonal balance required for patients to experience more measured impulses, and greater ease focusing.
+Medication is the core of ADD treatment because it creates the hormonal balance required for patients to experience more measured impulses and greater ease of focusing.
 Several different drugs, featuring mildly different effects, are currently available on the market.
-Part of your physician’s work will be establishing, with your informed input, the type of drug best suited to your specific ADD symptoms and experiences.
+Part of your physician’s work will be established, with your informed input, the type of drug best suited to your specific ADD symptoms and experiences.
 Therefore, the appropriate diagnosis must have been established first.
 Sometimes, this can mean completing several visits to your doctor before medication can be prescribed.
 Once you have both agreed on a drug that can best help your symptoms, you will likely be prescribed one of the following FDA-approved medications:

 - Central Nervous System Stimulants

 Each type of medication targets a different functionality of your brain and is characterized by different biological processes and experienced side effects.

 Contact us now for FDA-approved ADHD treatment or click the banner below to book your appointment.

 1. Central Nervous System Stimulants: Types, Advantages, Effects, and Side Effects